nicosuave/awesome-sqlmesh/README.md

 # awesome-sqlmesh
 A curated list of awesome SQLMesh resources

 All contributions related to SQLMesh are welcome & encouraged!
 Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.
-Add new entries at the top of each category please.
+Add new entries at the bottom of each category, please.

 ## Contents
 * [Resources](#resources)